?

 Definitions

-Fair Value – This is my best attempt to replicate the Market-Maker fair value.
+Institution Upside – This is my best attempt to replicate how Institutions estimate stock prices.
 There are no official or formal ways to do this, and THIS VALUE DOES NOT REPRESENT FAIR VALUE.
-Only Fair Value Unbiased does.
-This takes into account things like sentiment, “brand value” or loose words like “moat”.
-All these things sound cool until one day they are not.
+This often comes with high sentiment, especially during upcycles.
+During downcycles, this can actually be below the Buffett Price!
+This takes into account things like sentiment, “brand value,” or loose words like “moat.”
+The more often these words are used during what should be analytical valuations, the higher sentiment generally is.
+We quantify everything, to 2 decimals.

 During a correction, these are the first things to disappear.
-Companies that have a huge % of their market cap in this historically go down the hardest.
-A good example of the above is LULU.
+Companies that have a huge % of their market cap in Institution Price historically go down the hardest.
+A good example of the above is Adobe (ADBE).

-Figure 1: LULU – High sentiment premium evaporates during correction
+Figure 1: ADBE – High sentiment premium evaporates during correction

-Tom Ind Value – This is a custom oscillating indicator that I’ve made.
+Sentiment Indicator – This is a custom oscillating indicator that I’ve made.
 It’s good at capturing bottoms (don’t use it for finding tops).
-It only works for stocks with ~5+ years of data.
-Hence my universe of long stocks is stocks with longer history.
-The value will typically range from 0–100, with 0 being rock bottom.
-It’s an exponential indicator, meaning that the path from 0 to 20 can be 50%–100%, and from 20 to 40 another 50%–100%, etc. Values can occasionally go under 0, but only during extreme market conditions (super buy zones).
+It works best for stocks with ~5+ years of data.
+Hence, my universe of long stocks is stocks with longer history.
+The value will typically range from 0-100, with 0 being rock bottom.
+It’s an exponential indicator, meaning that the path from 0 to 20 can be 50%-100%, and from 20 to 40 another 50%-100%, etc. Values can occasionally go under 0, but only during extreme market conditions (super buy zones).

 When all 3 align: